 “Then stay still.
 Eria, blow this up.”

 All Zada sees is handless wave with Eria’s left, some strange metal sticking out.
 She sits on a nearby pedestal – The Seventh’s.
-The two she trusted – one five years ago, another until now – progress into the minework.
+The two she trusted – one five years ago, another until now – disappear into the minework.
 After a minute, she hides.

 “Excuse me.”
 Fafa-je demands their privacy.